shhyou/bain-cs111-web-fork/pages/_lectures/week03_lecture01.md

 > Note:  As we’ll see, you can do the same thing in Racket.
 You say `(for-each (λ (i) (set! sum (+ i sum))) listOfInts)`.
 But Racket also lets you do it without needing λ` or `{ }`:`(apply + listOfInts)`.

 The difference is that languages like Java have draconian restrictions on what you can do with `{ }` expressions.
 You can pass them as arguments to `for`, `while`, and `if` (and a few other things like do, and `try/catch` if you language has those).
 That’s it.
-You can’t pass `{ }` as an argument to any code you write and you can store it into a data structure.
+You can’t pass `{ }` as an argument to any code you write and you can't store it into a data structure.
 That means you’re stuck with the iterators that your language gives you.
 You don’t have a mechanism for writing your own.

 That’s one of the reasons that most languages like Java have added `λ`, although they all have different ways of spelling it.

 Being able to treat functions as data and pass them as arguments let you do all kinds of useful things.
 For example, Java and JavaScript, despite their names, have radically different, and fundamentally incompatible ways of doing object-oriented programming.
 Each is good for different things.
 But because it’s wired into the language, you’re stuck with the object system of your language.
 If your language lets you pass functions around as data, then you can make your own object system.
 So if you don’t like the one that’s built in, you can make a new one.
 You can even mix-and-match.

+* * *

 ## Why the rules of computation matter